pandas-dev/pandas/doc/source/io.rst

 used to specify a combination of columns to parse the dates and/or times from.

-You can specify a list of column lists to ``parse_dates``, the resulting date columns will be prepended to the output and the new column names will be the concatenation of the component column names:
+You can specify a list of column lists to ``parse_dates``, the resulting date columns will be prepended to the output (so as to not affect the existing column order) and the new column names will be the concatenation of the component column names:

 .. ipython:: python
    :suppress: